Kildare Village Privacy Notice

 o When you participate in photo or film shoots which will be used for promotional or advertising purposes.
 We will always obtain your explicit consent when you choose to be part of our campaigns.
 Signage is always provided in locations where photoshoots are occurring to assist you in avoiding these locations should you wish to.

 o When you use equipment belonging to us including umbrellas, wheelchairs, motobility scooters, pushchairs or dog-strollers or when you use our valet parking, childcare, dog kennel, phone charging and left luggage facilities.
 This may include taking payment information or proof of identity and is used for administrative and statistical purposes.

 o When you ask us to record your purchases against loyalty schemes (such as airlines or membership clubs) to facilitate point allocation or when we assist you with queries about those schemes.

-o When you use our personal shopper services we will ask you to provide details of your name, contact details, date of birth, brand and style preferences, clothes and shoe sizes and other information to assist us in facilitating and personalising your experience.
+o When you use our personal shopper services, including Virtual Shopping, we will ask you to provide details of your name, contact details, date of birth, brand and style preferences, clothes and shoe sizes and other information to assist us in facilitating and personalising your experience.
 We may offer Virtual Shopping services via WhatsApp for Business mobile messaging.

 o When you purchase gift cards we may need to collect identification information to comply with anti-money laundering requirements, including proof of identity.
-If you purchase a gift card for another person and ask us to deliver it to them, we will collect the recipient’s name, postal address and email address.
+If you purchase a gift card for another person and ask us to deliver it to them, we will collect the recipient’s name, postal address and email address provided by you.

 o When you ask us to arrange home delivery of items you have purchased in the village we will collect the delivery address details for administration and service delivery purposes.
 Note that we use a third party to provide this service.